 In the morning we drove on to the village of Esenkiyi.
 Great circumstances but all we found was Eastern Slow Worm, Levant Green Lizard and Derjugin's Lizards.
 Already when we arrived we thought the villagers looked a bit strange at us but when we arrived at the car people came running from every corner and we where surrounded by military police and locals.
 None of them spoke English and we tried to explain we are just interested in taking pictures of nature.
 Also this they did not understand and the police wanted us to delete the pictures of flowers (!).
 They were obviously looking for signs that we had snakes hidden somewhere in the car and one local was obviously dissappointed we didn't have any.
 This vicious bloke was determined and looked for signs of our "crimes" everywhere, grabbing my arm and pointing out the "Yilan" (=snake) tattoo on my wrist to the police.
 It was just embarrassing.
 After a while a rather educated soldier was brought in to translate and he also made clear that this is a strange town and that he also does not get a thing what was the problem here.
 He also made clear to be happy about the fact he only has to serve another month and can go back to Istanbul.
 After 3,5 hours(!) of wasting our time we had to sign a silly piece of paper and we could go on.
 The perfect conditions for snakes were wasted and when trying again for Nose-horned Viper near the town of Borcka we ran into another bunch of villagers surrounding us, making phonecalls and wasting more time before we could finally move on.
 One of the villagers knew the scientific names Bufo bufo, Bufo viridis and Lacerta viridis.
 After explaining his outdated nomenclature we had enough of these tiring affairs and had a little siesta underneath an old oak.
 In the late afternoon we tried again our luck with vipers but to no avail.

 We drove on to Artvin and went to Hotel Konak which is Turkish for "your pillow looks as if a Jack Russell Terrier has been sleeping on it for several weeks".
-Also the entire town was out of running water and electricity (strange if the town is surrounding by massive dams) so we had a quick meal and went out to look for Caucasian Newt (Lissotriton lantzi).
+Also the entire town was out of running water and electricity (strange if the town is surrounded by massive dams) so we had a quick meal and went out to look for Caucasian Newt (Lissotriton lantzi).
 There is an old record for this species around Artvin and we searched many ponds, streams and puddles finding only Eastern Tree Frogs and Caucasian Brown Frogs.
 Back in the hotelroom the water problem was fixed apparently as our room was flooded.
 No problem as it was much cleaner now than before.
 Of to bed!

 30th of April 2015